 If you’re trying to navigate the world of insurance at your private practice, there are certain questions you should ask insurance companies.
 It may not be easy to get a qualified representative on the phone, but it’s essential so you can decide if taking insurance is best for your business.

-If you are a nutrition professional just beginning to start taking insurance, you may feel a little lost in the world of complicated jargon and legal terminology.
-Don’t worry, we’re here to break it down for you.
-Whether you’re in the process of getting credentialed or not, see how you might be able to use those credentials to help your private practice!
+You may feel a little lost in the world of complicated jargon and legal terminology.
+Don’t worry!
+We’re here to break it down for you.
+Whether you’re in the process of getting credentialed or not, see how you might be able to use those credentials to help your private practice.

-We are going to offer a few questions that you should be asking insurance companies to help familiarize yourself with the coverage and limitations of your client’s plans.
+Below are 5 questions you should ask insurance companies to familiarize yourself with coverage and limitations of your client’s plans:

-3. Are my current qualifications going as a dietitian, health coach, or nutritionist going to allow my services to be covered?
-(While the many insurance companies do provide some kind of insurance for nutritional care, coverage often varies between health coaches, nutritionists and registered dietitians.
-It is always a good idea to see how coverage applies individually to your practice.)
+While the many insurance companies provide some kind of insurance for nutritional care, coverage often varies between health coaches, nutritionists, and registered dietitians.
+It is always a good idea to see how coverage applies individually to your practice and credentials.

 Looking for more tips on how to tackle insurance?
-Let us know at email@example.com!
+Check out these popular blogs: